How to migrate from OTP1 to OTP2

 GTFS-RT Service Alert feed from JSON is manual-gtfsrt.

-Querying for alerts has been moved under the index API, where /alerts
+Querying for alerts has been moved under the index API, where /alerts can be appended to stop,

 route, trip and pattern.